Counseling

 My Approach

 A graduate of the Institute of Transpersonal Psychology (now Sofia University), I have an existential-humanistic approach, focusing on the present moment and the importance of the relationship between me and my clients.
-My style is compassionate and direct and my clients have told me that they appreciate my openness, curiosity, engaging style, and sense of humor.
-Additionally, I work somatically, meaning we will focus on what is happening in your body in order to aid in the healing process.
-I utilize inner child and parts work (also known as internal family systems).
+My compassionate, direct style blends somatic work, inner child healing, and parts work (internal family systems), and clients often value my openness, honesty, and sense of humor.

-Along with these approaches, I have specialized training in EMDR (eye movement desensitization and reprocessing), which is an evidence-based practice shown to be effective in decreasing psychological distress caused by disturbing life experiences and trauma.
+Along with these approaches, I have specialized, advanced training in EMDR (eye movement desensitization and reprocessing), which is an evidence-based practice shown to be effective in decreasing psychological distress caused by disturbing life experiences and trauma.
 EMDR is often used to help folks with such challenges as:

 •phobias